nsidc/NSIDC-Data-Tutorials/README.md

 This should open a browser window with the JupyterLab IDE, showing your current working directory on the left-hand navigation.
 Navigate to the tutorial folder of choice and click on their associated *.ipynb files to get started.

+> **NOTE:** Conda environments change(break) even with pinned down dependencies, if you run into an issue with the dependencies for the tutorials please open an issue and we'll try to fix it as soon as possible.

  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)